-The website URL shows up between the "Follow" button and the grid of TikTok videos.
-The link is black, bold, and clickable.
+The website URL shows up between the Follow button and the grid of TikTok videos.
+It's also in bold typeface, so it stands out from the rest of your bio text.

-In this article, I'll explain how TikTok users can add a website to their profile.
-I'll also talk about what this means for the TikTok platform and how I predict website URLs will change the content published on TikTok.
+In this article, I'll explain how TikTok users can add a personal or business website to their bio.
+I'll also talk about what this means for your TikTok account and how you can benefit from it.

 How to Add a Link to a TikTok Bio

 - Check if you're in the rollout.
-In our office, only some iOS people have access to the "website" field when they click edit bio.
-Some accounts (including our business account, @Kapwing) don't yet have access.
-It seems that all Android users have access to adding a link in bio.
-You can't yet add a link from the TikTok website.
+In our office, only some iOS people have access to the "website" field when they click edit bio, though all Android users have access.
+Some accounts (including our business account, @Kapwing) just gained access recently.

-3. Add website: In the "Website" line right under "Bio," you'll see a field to "Add a website to your profile."
-Type whatever URL that you want to show on your profile.
+3. Add your link: In the "Website" line right under "Bio," you'll see a field to "Add a website to your profile."
+Copy and paste whatever URL that you want to show on your profile.
 You don't need the "https"; just "www" will do.
 I added our website, kapwing.com.

 That's all!
 Now, the URL that you added will show up on your TikTok profile.
 From browsing TikTok, I can see that many people have discovered the link in bio and are taking advantage of it.